+'''

+grep [tT]ime logfile

+'''

+'''

+grep -r function-name

+'''

-grep is basically used for printing lines in a number of input files matching a given pattern.
-That pattern can be a simple keyword but also an arbitrarily complicated regular expression.
-The easiest way to use it in the introductory example would be grep Time logfile grep -i Time logfile which switches of case sensitivity, or grep [tT]ime logfile as an example for a simple regular expression.
-In the case you do not remember which file in your large software project contains the definition of a certain function you can have grep search a complete directory recursively grep -r function-name returning all lines containing function-name preceded by the corresponding file name.
-You can also negate the output of grep by the switch -v to suppress all lines that match the pattern. sed the Stream Editor is a basic text editor that in contrast to the usual text editors (like vi, emacs, nano, ...) is not interactive but uses certain command strings to manipulate the text file streamed into it automatically without user interaction.
+returning all lines containing function-name preceded by the corresponding file name.
+You can also negate the output of grep by the switch -v to suppress all lines that match the pattern.

+sed the Stream Editor is a basic text editor that in contrast to the usual text editors (like vi, emacs, nano, ...) is not interactive but uses certain command strings to manipulate the text file streamed into it automatically without user interaction.
 It is especially useful when, e.g., a variable or function (or any other identifier) in a large software project is supposed to be renamed.
 Consider the name of variable called complicatedname is to be replaced by simplename for better readability of the code in a large C project.